zoemeziere/GEA_Stylophora/README.md

 - correlation_coef.sh : Bash script running R script on HPC to calculate Kendall correlation coefficient between Mean Temperature and genotype matrix.
 This is an example for Offshore Central population, and will be ran on all populations.

+## Data ##

+- WGSpisTaxon1_Metadata.csv : metadata for all samples

+- WGSpisTaxon1_OffshoreCentral_Metadata.csv : metadata for Offshore Central population samples only

+- env_data_Spis.csv : environemntal data (aquired from erref) for all samples

+- env_data_Spis_OC.csv : environemntal data (aquired from erref) for Offshore Central population samples only